Riyaojhaa/weather-app/README.md

 # weather-app
-this is the weather app by using html , css and javascript and also framework like bootstrap with API key
+Weather app by using html,javascript,css and bootstrap(framework) with API Key.